Fall For New Jersey's Small Town Charm

 Not only is Clinton picturesque, it's home to one of the most photographed structures in New Jersey, the Red Mill.
 (Explore the entire Red Mill Museum Village, which holds a dozen historic buildings, including the mill.)
 Set on the banks of the Raritan River, which is the site of the town's annual Rubber Ducky Race, Clinton features an adorable downtown block with galleries, shops and restaurants.

-Chester is a must-go destination for its historic downtown retail district.
+Chester is a must-go-to destination for its historic downtown retail district.
 Stroll along brick sidewalks and peek into the windows of dozens of specialty shops, ranging from fine antiques to posh pet products.
-If you have a sweet tooth, you'll find 48 flavors at Taylor's Ice Cream Parlor, or stop at Alstede Farms for a freshly baked pie.
+If you have a sweet tooth, you'll find 48 flavors at Taylor's Ice Cream Parlor or stop at Alstede Farms for a freshly baked pie.

 As one of the state's best preserved 19th-century villages, Cranbury has a cute, tree-lined Main Street and the quintessential "town pond."
 Take a stroll around Brainerd Lake Dam before dining at the Cranbury Inn, a Revolutionary-era tavern.

 This tranquil village has reinvented itself as a dining destination.
 In addition to antique stores like the Tomato Factory Antique Center, Hopewell offers farm-to-table dining at The Brothers Moon and Brick Farm Tavern, plus gourmet pizza at Nomad and new American cuisine at The Blue Bottle Café.
 The town's newly renovated Hopewell Theater offers a range of cultural experiences, from indie films to live music.